-Though we are practicing physical distance due to seasonal restrictions, we believe the church is called to move toward one another in loving, encouraging relationship.
-We hope you will be able to easily join us to find relational stability and rich study of Scripture during this changing season through our upcoming events below or through a small group or discipleship group.
-For details regarding small groups or discipleship groups, email Abigail MacDougall at firstname.lastname@example.org to get connected.
+Though we are limiting in-person gatherings due to seasonal restrictions, we believe the church is called to move toward one another in loving, encouraging relationship.
+We hope you will join us to find relational stability and rich study of Scripture during this changing season through our upcoming events below or through a small group.
+If you'd like to know more about who we are or to join our weekly email list, please contact Abigail MacDougall at email@example.com.
 For information regarding our reopening of Sunday morning worship or to save a seat, click here.
-Please visit our Discipleship Page below to access devotional material, prayer tools, and more encouragement during this new rhythm of life.
+And please visit our Discipleship Page to access supplemental devotional material, prayer tools, and more encouragement during this new rhythm of life.

 The young adult community at FPC exists to carry and embody the good news about Jesus's resurrection to Houston and the world.
 We practice rhythms of spiritual growth, praise our Creator, and pursue the good of our city together.
 The goal of our core practices—personal and corporate prayer, Scripture study, worship, and service—is to cultivate a unique community of people who imitate our Savior and witness to His deep love in and for the world.
 All this is lived out of an identity rooted in the completed work of Christ on our behalf.
 We belong to Jesus Christ, and in that freedom, we live life with God for the world.

-Join us as we walk together in this stage of life, seeking to be faithful to God as we faithfully participate in the larger church body at FPC.
-If you'd like to know more about who we are or to join our weekly email list, please contact Abigail MacDougall at email@example.com.
+We hope you'll join us as we walk together in this stage of life, seeking to be faithful to God as we faithfully participate in the larger church body at FPC.

-We will still be worshipping with our entire church body via livestream or in-person every Sunday at 10:45 AM.
-Both a contemporary service and traditional service are open on campus.
-For those interested in in-person worship, please visit our reopening page for the latest details and updates on reserving a seat for limited-capacity Sunday mornings!
+We will still be worshipping with our entire church body via livestream on Sunday mornings or in-person every Sunday at 10:45 AM (traditional service) and 5 PM (contemporary service).
+Both services are open on campus and held in the sanctuary.
+For those interested in in-person worship, please visit our reopening and worship pages for the latest details on reserving a seat!
 We would love to see you in worship.

 Picnic + Praise in the Park

-Join us for dinner, fellowship, and an evening liturgy one Sunday each month at various outdoor, distanced locations.
+Bring your afternoon coffee and join us for fellowship and a liturgy on Sunday each month at the Menil Park.
 We'll bring our own picnics and blankets and enjoy conversation, music, and prayer together to usher in the new week.
-Join our weekly email list for location details.
+This Spring, we'll be meeting February 21st, March 21st, April 18th, and May 16th.
+Join our weekly email list for location or date changes due to weather.

 connect with us